In this section

 Allowed values:

 •Allow—request the server certificate.
 If the certificate is not provided, the session will continue normally.
-If the server certificate is provided but cannot be scanned (it is impossible to find the corresponding root certificate), the certificate will be ignored and the session will be running normally;
+If the server certificate is provided but cannot be verified (the corresponding root certificate was not found), the server certificate will be ignored and the session will continue normally.

 •Try—request the server certificate.
 If the certificate is not provided, the session will continue normally.
-If the server certificate is provided but cannot be verified (it is impossible to find the corresponding root certificate), the session will be terminated;
+If the server certificate is provided but cannot be verified (the corresponding root certificate was not found), the session will be terminated.

 •Yes—request the server certificate.
-If the certificate is not provided or cannot be verified (it is impossible to find the corresponding root certificate), the session will be terminated.
+If the certificate is not provided or cannot be verified (the corresponding root certificate was not found), the session will be terminated.

-For LDAP data sources this certificate verification mode influences the way the URL is processed when the ldaps:// scheme or the StartTLS extension is used; and for AD data sources it will influence connections to the server, if UseSSL=Yes has been specified in the corresponding section (see below).
+For LDAP data sources this certificate verification mode influences the way the URL is processed when the ldaps:// scheme or the StartTLS extension is used.
+For AD data sources it influences the server connection, if UseSSL=Yes is specified in the corresponding section (see below).

 Default value: Yes